alibaba/Sentinel/sentinel-tracing/sentinel-tracing-opentracing/README.md

 # Sentinel Tracing OpenTracing

 Sentinel Tracing OpenTracing provides integration with OpenTracing.
 It would output a SENTINEL span in the Block callback with OpenTracing SDK, and display in Tracing UI (such as Jaeger, Zipkin etc).
-This feature maybe can help to statistic, alert sentinel blocks
+This feature maybe can help to statistic, alert sentinel blocks.

 ## Usage